 Local art & local apples

-The south-facing slopes here also enjoy the sunshine (as it comes!) throughout the year, with melting frosts a treat for walkers & photographers on sunny winter days.
+The south-facing slopes here also enjoy the sunshine throughout the year, with melting frosts a treat for walkers and photographers on sunny winter days.

 Commissioned by the Trust, the site also features a number of pieces produced by local artists, making this a distinct and characterful landscape in the town.

 Depending on which direction you’re coming from, Millennium Green either slopes its way up towards North Parade or down towards Rodden Meadow.

 - Enjoy the views down to Rodden Meadow and the riverbanks.
 And the views across to Cley Hill and beyond!

 - Check out the carved picnic table and the benches, all made by Frome Craftsman Anthony Rogers.

 - Take a more interesting route from the car park into the town centre, passing by the ancient sycamore

 - Extend your walks – Millennium Green links up easily with Rodden Meadow and North Parade